gizm0bill/snake3d/blog-post.md

 ```
 We also need a method that calls `render` on the renderer with the scene and camera but first we need to create some components for them as well.

-Now, looking at the three.js library, most objects extend `Object3D`, and these 2 as well, so let's do the same thing in Angular.
+Looking at the three.js library, most objects extend `Object3D`, and these 2 as well, so let's do the same thing in Angular.
 Let's create an abstract generic wrapper class as base for the rest, keeping in mind that we could also add child objects.

 ```typescript